 If you’re in the market for a new wine opener, it’s worth giving that purchase some thought.
 There are a ton of different variations out there, from electric models to waiter’s corkscrews to lever wine openers—and we tracked down the best of them all.
-Just as you may prefer a red or white, you may also have a preference for a specific type of wine opener.
-But ultimately, any oenophile wants a wine opener that’s durable, reliable, doesn’t require too much strength to operate, and will get that vino into your glass ASAP.
-Luckily, all of the models on this list exceed that mark.
-Cheers!
+Ultimately, any oenophile should look for a wine opener that’s durable, reliable, and doesn’t require too much strength to operate.

 Read on for the best wine openers.